ericka-howard/ericka-howard.github.io/index.md

-## Welcome to my Github Landing Page
+## Welcome to my Github Landing Page!

 This is a work in progress, be sure to check back as things get updated.